CloudChi/FX-Framework/Script_Folders_Module.md

 - Triggers
   - Can contain logic
   - Call scripts in Public, Protected, or Dependencies subfolders
-  - Display errors to the user
+  - Often displays errors to the user
-  - Only called by Script Triggers
+  - Only called by Object and Layout Script Triggers
+    - Not File Script Triggers
   - Can be versioned
   - Return "False" if an error occurs
-  - Return JSONObject if they succeed
+  - Return "True" if they succeed

 - Export
   - Do not contain logic